 A Medicaid Trust is like other irrevocable trusts, however, you can actually be named as the income beneficiary.
 Your children or spouse are considered residual beneficiaries.
 In other words, you can receive income from the trust, up to the maximum amount allowed by Medicaid, while maintaining your eligibility for benefits.

 Most Revocable Living Trusts are primarily concerned with avoiding probate and estate taxes.
 A Family Wealth Trust, on the other hand, offers lifetime benefits and protects your wealth for current and future generations.
 A Medicaid Trust is meant to protect assets by removing them from your estate in order to establish or maintain eligibility for government benefits.

-If you have questions regarding trusts, or any other estate planning needs in Fayetteville, please contact Sexton, Bailey Attorneys, PA online, or by calling us at (479) 443-0062.
+If you have questions regarding trusts, or any other estate planning needs in Fayetteville, please contact Wilcox Attorneys, PA online, or by calling us at (479) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018

 - Income Tax Basis in Estate Planning – Part 2 - April 23, 2018

 - The Downsizing Generation: How to Handle a Surplus of Stuff When a Loved One Ages - April 18, 2018